It is extraordinary how expectation is such a fundamental part of our DNA. How we manage it can affect our mood, our happiness and our stress levels.

 The standing back, mentally logging out or stepping off the continuous treadmill or whatever we want to call it will always have a beneficial effect.
 You will enjoy life with a more contented outlook.
 It is rather like your friends and colleagues who will write long lists of the things they must do.
 It does not mean that things get done.
 In fact the lists may get longer but the action itself of listing can be very reassuring and affirmative psychologically.

 Learn to recognise the signs when you start to worry about insignificant issues and engage less with colleagues and friends.
-And most importantly feel you can manage your stress rather than it controlling you.
-Read my article ‘How to manage stress at work ‘ This is insightful as it takes a more relational approach which is always personality dependent.
-Recognising your personality type and your vulnerabilities will help you put expectations in the realistic box and the creation of predicted outcomes.
+And most importantly know you can manage your stress rather than it controlling you.
+Revisit your expectations and rebalance them Read my article ‘How to manage stress at work ‘https://johnjosephlowe.com/2014/01/29/stress/ This is insightful as it takes a more relational approach which is always personality dependent.
+Recognising your personality type and your vulnerabilities will help you put expectations in the realistic box and promote the occurrence of predicted outcomes.